digitalegarage/cpa-auth-provider/mobile_login_using_web_view.md

 #### the hidden redirect:

 It's possible to get the cookie value from the `npm-session` lib only after the header are sent to the client, so it's too late to try to set the cookie value as a query parameter in the header `location`.
 So an additional redirect to `/api/v2/session/cookie` had been added to that flow in order to get the cookie and to finally return it as a query parameter.
-So in term of HTTP cal the flow would be the following:
+So in term of HTTP call the flow would be the following:
 - GET `https://idp/login?redirect=iso%3A%2F%2Flogin` (redirect contains `iso://login` but url encoded)
 - POST `https://idp/api/v2/session/login <user> <password>` responds with 302 `location: https://idp/api/v2/session/cookie?redirect=iso%3A%2F%2Flogin`
 - GET `https://idp/api/v2/session/cookie?redirect=iso%3A%2F%2Flogin` responds with 302 `location: iso://login?token=<cookie_value>`